moesio-f/ufrpe-2021/COD/Hennessy-Patterson-2013/Chapter-2.md

 > *Design Principle 3:* Good design demands good compromises.

 > The compromise chosen by the MIPS designers is to keep all instructions the same length, thereby requiring different kinds of instruction formats for different kinds of instructions.
 For example, the format above is called **R-type** (for register) or **R-format**.
 A second type of instruction format is called **I-type** (for immediate) or **I-format** and is used by the immediate and data transfer instructions.
+The last type of instruction is called **J-format** (for jump instructions).

 ![IMG](imgs/2-mips-i-format.png)